You’ll now learn how to open Python on Linux, Windows, and MacOS. First of all, you should know that there are two ways of using Python:

 + T

 .
 Alternatively, you can search for the terminal program in your start menu.
-The name and where to find it differs from distribution to distribution.
-Once you have a terminal running, simple enter python3
+The name and where to find it differ from distribution to distribution.
+Once you have a terminal running, enter python3